 While on campus don't forget to check out all that our AU Bookstore has to offer.

 Info for New Students:

-Parents Orientation will take place Thursday, August 24, 2017.
+Parents Orientation will take place Thursday, August 23, 2018.
 All parents are encouraged to visit the Parent Programs Table in the Joyce and Walton Health and Wellness Annex (next to McLane Gym) during New Student check-in to pick up a copy of our AU Parent Handbook, and meet your Parent Programs staff.
 Then, following a Picnic Lunch, there will be a Parent's Orientation Session at 3:30 PM in Haarder Hall where you will hear from our President, Vice President for Student Affairs and her staff as well as Dr. Norm Pollard's session on "Long Distance Parenting.
 Immediately following is an "AU At Your Service" fair in the lobby of Harder Hall.
 Many departments of the University will be represented for you to stop by, say hello and pick up information about who they are and what they do.
 The offices that will be represented are Health and Wellness, Residence Life, AVI Dining, Safety, Center for Academic Success, Financial Matters, Leadership Opportunities for students, Career Development Center, Religious Services, Athletics and more.
-We For more information on what to expect, please see our 2017 Parent Orientation Schedule.
+For more information on what to expect, please see our 2017 Parent Orientation Schedule.
 An updated one will be available as we draw closer to the date.

 Info for Returning Students: